-- Jesus Himself too had a "time out" for prayer, meditation and rest! - We have a tendency to do more, only to accomplish less!
-Time management is one of our biggest problems "burning a candle at both ends"! - Be aware of the enemy!
-Exercise, eat relaxed meals, spend time with your family and friends, develop outside interests, before counseling-reflect and reorganize thoughts, spend time for prayer and meditation and celebrate closures.
+Jesus Himself too had a "time out" for prayer, meditation and rest!

+We have a tendency to do more, only to accomplish less!
+Time management is one of our biggest problems - "burning a candle at both ends"!

+Be aware of the enemy!
+Exercise, eat relaxed meals, spend time with your family and friends, and develop outside interests.
+Before counseling, reflect and reorganize thoughts, spend time in prayer and meditation, and celebrate closures.